 2004: The BitTorrent protocol, a P2P file sharing protocol that harnesses the power of multiple computers on a network, is designed by Bram Cohen and quickly becomes one of the fastest ways to transfer large files over the internet.

-2005: The rollout of begins picking up serious momentum after Digital Cinema Initiatives (DCI) releases its first Digital Cinema Technical Specification.
-The delivery of files on digital cinema packages (s) – a collection of digital files on hard drives – rapidly begins to overtake that of film stock.
+2005: The rollout of digital cinema begins picking up serious momentum after Digital Cinema Initiatives (DCI) releases its first Digital Cinema Technical Specification.
+The delivery of files on digital cinema packages (DCPs) – a collection of digital files on hard drives – rapidly begins to overtake that of film stock.

 A digital cinema package.
 Source: Digital Cinema Mastering

 Late 2000s: Consumer-grade, cloud-based file-sharing services such as Dropbox and iCloud come online.
-Although such solutions have very restrictive file size limits – especially for video professionals who need to and reliably.
+Although such solutions have very restrictive file size limits – especially for video professionals who need to move large files quickly and reliably.
 They’re more often a popular choice for sharing smaller video files.

 Chapter 5: A Look Ahead